stormpath/stormpath.github.io/source/java/product-guide/index.markdown

 You can also retrieve it or as a direct reference, such as `account.getDirectory();`.

 Finally, you can also directly retrieve a specific directory using the `href` (REST URL) value.
-For any directory, you can <a href="#LocateDirURL" title="directory href">find the directory href</a> in the Stormpath console.
+For any directory, you can find [the directory href](#locate-the-directory-rest-url) in the Stormpath console.

 After you have the `href` it can be loaded directly as an object instance by retrieving it from the server, using the datastore: